Wu Po-hsiung: 2005 China visit

-In April 2005, Wu joined Lien Chan and other Pan-Blue officials to visit China.
+In April 2005, Wu joined Lien Chan and other Pan-Blue officials to visit mainland China.

 2009 China visit

-In May 2009, Wu left for China for an 8-day visit.
-He was accompanied by three KMT Vice Chairmen, Lin Fong-cheng, Wu Den-yih (who doubles as KMT Secretary-General) and John Chiang.
-Wang Yi, Director of Taiwan Affairs Office welcomed the delegations upon arrival in Beijing.
+In May 2009, Wu left for China for an eight-day visit.
+He was accompanied by three KMT vice chairmen, Lin Fong-cheng, Wu Den-yih (who doubled as KMT Secretary-General) and Chiang Hsiao-yen.
+Wang Yi, Director of the Taiwan Affairs Office, welcomed the delegations upon arrival in Beijing.

 Prior to departure, Wu said that we would not mention the "Republic of China" if the Beijing government did not mention the "People's Republic of China" as well.
-If Beijing was to refrain from mentioning the One China principle, then he also would not talk about the 1992 consensus.
+If Beijing was to refrain from mentioning the One China principle, then he also would not talk about the 1992 Consensus.

 The delegations visited several cities.
-In Beijing, they visited the Guangdong-Guangxi House, where Sun Yat-sen was elected as Chairman of Kuomintang in 1912.
-In Hangzhou, they visited the Manao Temple, where a museum of Lian Heng is located.
-In Nanjing, they visited Sun Yat-sen Mausoleum.
+In Beijing, they visited the Guangdong-Guangxi House, where Sun Yat-sen was elected as chairman of the Kuomintang in 1912.
+In Hangzhou, they visited the Manao Temple, where a museum of Lien Heng is located.
+In Nanjing, they visited the Sun Yat-sen Mausoleum.
 And in Chongqing, they attended the Taiwan Week celebration organized by Taiwanese businessmen doing business in China.

 2012 Beijing visit

-Wu led a delegation from Taiwan to visit Beijing in March 2012 to meet Hu Jintao, the then-General Secretary of the Chinese Communist Party (CCP); Wu proposed that cross-strait relations be governed under the framework of "one country, two areas" (一國兩區), in which from the Republic of China's point of view, ROC consists of Taiwan area and the mainland area.
+Wu led a delegation from Taiwan to visit Beijing in March 2012 to meet Hu Jintao, the then-general secretary of the Chinese Communist Party (CCP); Wu proposed that cross-strait relations be governed under the framework of "one country, two areas" (一國兩區), in which from the Republic of China's point of view, ROC consists of Taiwan area and the mainland area.

-Among the delegates are three of Kuomintang vice chairpersons, who are Lin Fong-cheng, John Chiang and Hung Hsiu-chu.
+Among the delegates are three of Kuomintang vice chairpersons, who are Lin Fong-cheng, Chiang Hsiao-yen and Hung Hsiu-chu.

 Taiwanese branch of Bank of China

 On 27 June 2012, Wu attended the opening ceremony of the first Taiwanese branch of the Bank of China.
-The ceremony was held in Taipei and Wu was accompanied by Straits Exchange Foundation Chairman Chiang Pin-kung, Bank of China President Li Lihui and the bank's Taiwan branch General Manager Tsai Rong-jun.
+The ceremony was held in Taipei and Wu was accompanied by Straits Exchange Foundation chairman Chiang Pin-kung, Bank of China president Li Lihui and the bank's Taiwan branch general manager Tsai Rong-jun.

 2013 Beijing visit

-Wu visited Beijing on 12–14 June 2013 to meet with Xi Jinping, General Secretary of the Communist Party for the first time since Xi took office, accompanied by high ranking KMT officials, such as Chan Chun-po, Hung Hsiu-chu, Huang Min-hui and Su Chi.
+Wu visited Beijing on 12–14 June 2013 to meet with Xi Jinping, General Secretary of the Communist Party, for the first time since Xi took office, accompanied by high ranking KMT officials, such as Chan Chun-po, Hung Hsiu-chu, Huang Min-hui and Su Chi.
 Accompanying Xi Jinping were Wang Huning, Li Zhanshu, Yang Jiechi and Zhang Zhijun from the CPC.